 Brainspotting

-What In The World Is Brainspotting?
+What In The World Is Brainspotting (and why is it Somatic)?

 ◽️ You'll be guided to feel in a more relaxed and mindful state.